Insecure Attachment Style: Understanding the Impact on Mental Health

 Furthermore, insecure attachment during childhood can have long-term effects on an individual’s mental health in adulthood.
 Early experiences of neglect or inconsistent care can shape one’s attachment style and impact their ability to form healthy relationships later in life.

-In conclusion, the impact of insecure attachment on mental health is significant.
+The impact of insecure attachment style on mental health is significant.
 Understanding and addressing these attachment challenges are essential for individuals to cultivate healthy, fulfilling relationships and achieve overall well-being.

 How does an insecure attachment style impact mental health outcomes later in life?